ronaldbosma/blog/content/blog/testing-psrule-rules-for-apim-policies-with-pester/index.md

     }
 ```

-Again very similar to the previous test.
-The only difference is the XML policy content and the expected reason message.
+This test is again very similar to the previous one.
+The only differences are the XML policy content and the expected reason message.

-When running the tests, the new test should fail.
+When you run the tests, the new test should fail.
 To make it pass, uncomment `$Assert.HasField($policy.inbound, "base")`.

 ### Should not apply to global